madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/use-case2.md

 ---
-title: RabbitMQ use case 2 - WhatsApp Notification
+title: Send WhatsApp notifications using RabbitMQ
 weight: 8

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## WhatsApp Notification Use Case using RabbitMQ
-This document demonstrates a **real-world asynchronous messaging use case** where RabbitMQ is used to process WhatsApp notifications reliably using a worker-based architecture.
+This use case demonstrates a real-world asynchronous messaging scenario where RabbitMQ is used to process WhatsApp notifications reliably using a worker-based architecture.

-### Use case overview
+## Use case overview

-In many production systems, sending WhatsApp notifications must be:
+In many production systems, sending WhatsApp notifications must be reliable, asynchronous, and independent of the main application flow.
-- Reliable
-- Asynchronous
-- Independent of the main application flow

-RabbitMQ is used as a **message broker** to decouple message production from message consumption.
+RabbitMQ is used as a message broker to decouple message production from message consumption.

-### Architecture flow
+## Architecture flow

+The messaging flow works as follows:

-1. Application publishes a message to RabbitMQ
+1. The application publishes a message to RabbitMQ
 2. RabbitMQ routes the message to a queue
 3. A Python worker consumes the message
 4. The worker simulates sending a WhatsApp notification

-### Prerequisites
+## Prerequisites

-- GCP SUSE Arm64 virtual machine
-- RabbitMQ is installed and running
-- RabbitMQ Management Plugin enabled
-- Python 3.8+
-- `pika` Python client library installed
+Before starting this use case, ensure you have a GCP SUSE Arm64 virtual machine with RabbitMQ installed and running.
+The RabbitMQ Management Plugin should be enabled.
+You also need Python 3.8 or later and the `pika` Python client library installed.

 ### Install Python dependencies
 Installs Python and the RabbitMQ Python client needed to build a consumer.